 Forget about genteel rooftop film screenings at hip London locations…this is how northerners do outdoor cinema.
 Picnic Cinema is raw and rural…and always fun.
 Each screening takes place in a different location across the North of England (think forests and old castles in the middle of nowhere), with camping facilities nearby.

 Events are like mini festivals, with a dress code, a movie screening and a themed party afterwards.
 For instance, The Dead Twins Ball featured a viewing of The Shining in a creepy gothic castle, followed by an 80s themed quiz and music by Talking Heads, Madonna, The Cure, and more.
 Oh, and everyone must come dressed as a bloodied, evil twin.

 This year you can enjoy Withnail & I in its original filming location, The Big Lebowski, Priscilla Queen of the Desert and more.

 5. Moonlight Flicks

 The premise of Moonlight Flicks is simple: great films in beautiful locations under the stars.
 The films start at sunset, creating a bewitching atmosphere in which to enjoy classics such as Roman Holiday, Some Like it Hot, and The Big Lebowski.

 You can bring your own food and drinks, plus a blanket or two.
-Kid-friendly screenings of Paddington and The Wizard of Oz are also available, with slightly earlier starting times so that you can be home by bedtime!
+Kid-friendly screenings are also available, with slightly earlier starting times so that you can be home by bedtime!